-Welcome: July 2013 will be the seventh year of a ten-year commitment to conduct a cross-cultural immersion learning experience on the Rosebud Sioux Reservation.
+Welcome: July 2016 will be the tenth year of a ten-year commitment to conduct a cross-cultural immersion learning experience on the Rosebud Sioux Reservation.
 Our experience is conducted in a good way in friendship and partnership with the Sicangu Lakota people.
 It is deeply enriching learning experience for those who participate.
 The group is limited to the first twenty-five people who register.
-We will arrive as learners to be educated by Sicangu Lakota leaders/people, history and the ways of the people. - Richard
+We will arrive as learners to be educated by Sicangu Lakota leaders/people, history and the ways of the people.

-For registration information contact Richard Twiss at email@example.com Put Rosebud Immersion Course in subject line.
+For registration information contact the Wiconi office at email@example.com Put Rosebud Immersion Course in subject line.
 Or call the Wiconi office at 360-546-1867.

 Introduction: There are certain aspects of ourselves, culture, and faith that we can only learn by deeply engaging ourselves in another culture.
-I hope that this short immersion experience will expose and challenge you to a wider appreciation of Creator's creative wonder in the light of being fully human and fully a follower of Jesus.
+This immersion experience will expose and challenge you to a wider appreciation of Creator's creative wonder in the light of being fully human and fully a follower of Jesus.

-Depart from Sioux Falls, South Dakota from the Sioux Falls Seminary parking lot at 8 AM on Saturday, July 13th.
-Arrive at Sicangu Owayawa Oti (Todd County High School Dorms) in Mission SD for dinner.
-(If you are flying, and you want assistance with ground transportation to Rosebud, you will need to fly to Sioux Falls.
+Schedule: Depart from Sioux Falls, South Dakota from the Sioux Falls Seminary parking lot (2100 S. Summit Avenue) at 8 AM on Saturday, July 11.
+Arrive at Sicangu Owayawa Oti (Todd County High School Dorms) in Mission SD late afternoon.
+If you are flying, and you want assistance with ground transportation to Rosebud, you will need to fly in to Sioux Falls.
 Contact Doug Anderson (firstname.lastname@example.org) for help with ground transportation.
 For those driving or flying in to Sioux Falls on July 10, we may arrange to meet somewhere that evening to get acquainted prior to our departure in the morning.

 Depart from Mission, SD on Friday, July 17th at noon.
 We will arrive back at the Sioux Falls Seminary parking lot in the late afternoon.

 Course Objectives: Our goal is to expose students to aspects of culture, religion and faith that they normally are not exposed to in order to sensitize them to the issues, needs, and opportunities for living out ones faith in Jesus in the midst of "otherness."
-One of the major benefits of a short cross-cultural experience is the opportunity to recognize ones own cultural ways, biases and prejudices more clearly as they closely learn to understand and appreciate those of another.
-This unique experience will challenge and assist participants to discover Creators work in all cultures.
-The following objectives strive to reach this goal:
+One of the major benefits of a cross-cultural immersion experience is the opportunity to recognize your own cultural ways, biases and prejudices more clearly as you learn to understand and appreciate those of another.
+This unique experience will challenge and assist participants to discover Creator’s work in all cultures.
+The following objectives strive to achieve this goal:

 1. Encounter another culture and begin engaging yourselves with others in that culture.
 In the process, we learn to love one another as ourselves.